lukaslehner/covid19policytrackers/Webpage_COVID.md

 exhaustive and I am grateful for general feedback or suggestions on new sources you may have.
 Please email me at <lukas.lehner@spi.ox.ac.uk>.

-This collection started initially as a [Twitter Thread](https://twitter.com/LukasLehner_/status/1243557931888578565) in March 2020 and is based on a collaborative effort with suggestions from [\@B\_Ebbinghaus](https://twitter.com/B_Ebbinghaus),
+Thi collection started initially as a [Twitter Thread](https://twitter.com/LukasLehner_/status/1243557931888578565) in March 2020 and is based on a collaborative effort with suggestions from [\@B\_Ebbinghaus](https://twitter.com/B_Ebbinghaus),